-University Heights is known for its vibrant nightlife with many popular bars and restaurants lining Park Boulevard.
-You can enjoy everything from fine dining, drinking and dancing to casual eateries and dive bars with karaoke.
-One of my favorite restaurants Is Plumeria, which is a Vegan Thai place that even makes meat eater want to frequent often.
-If you are into American comfort food, then you may want to try the Park House Eatery.
-For Classic Mexican food with a twist, head on over to El Zarape.
+When living in University Heights, you will enjoy its vibrant nightlife with many popular bars and restaurants lining Park Boulevard.
+You can experience everything from fine dining, drinking, and dancing to casual eateries and dive bars with karaoke.
+One of my favorite restaurants Is Plumeria, which is a Vegan Thai place that even makes meat-eaters want to frequent often.
+If you are into American comfort food, you may want to try the Park House Eatery.
+For Classic Mexican food with a twist, head over to El Zarape.
 These are just a few of several in the neighborhood that everyone loves.

 Parks and Recreation

 There is easy access to major freeways such as the 8 and the 805.
 If you don’t drive, you can get around on the buses.
-University Heights is served by MTS bus routes 1, 11 and 215.
+University Heights is served by MTS bus routes 1, 11, and 215.